karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Controller/LightKitAdminController/getUser.md

 Returns the current user.
-Note: in light kit admin, we use the LightWebsiteUser
+Note: in light kit admin, we use the LightWebsiteUser.

+Note: the user might not be valid.
+If you want a valid user, use our getValidWebsiteUser method.